derSoerrn95/alex/contents/examples/wordpress/README.md

 # Learning Wordpress

-_This is a step by step instruction on how to test the REST API of Wordpress 4.4 with ALEX_
+This is a step by step instruction on how to test the REST API of Wordpress 4.4 with ALEX v1.3.0.

 <div class="alert alert-info">
+    This example is not compatible with ALEX v1.5.0.
     There is a more up-to-date version of Wordpress and the REST API plugin out there.
     We do not garantie that this tutorial still works.
 </div>

 ## Prepare Wordpress